lucacrippa88/watson-telegram-bot/README.md

 Now you can send a photo to your telegram bot and it will classify the image using Watson Visual Recognition using general classifiers.

+Note that with IBM Watson you can easily train your own classifiers to ensure that the AI Visual Recognition feature will have the right knowledge on your custom problem.
+In example, do you have an enterprise that creates very particular design furniture?
+You can train your Visual Recognition classifiers on your design products in order to classify them, understand problems/issues during creation process, auto tag and so on!

 #### Step 7 - Adding Watson Translator
 Another useful feature to be integrated inside the Telegram bot is the language translation.
 An user can ask the bot to translate a sentence in real time leveraging on Watson Translator API.